Have you ever watched a roller derby bout and thought it looked like fun?

-We have great training programs for people who want to referee (a great way to skate without contact or hitting) and we have monthly scrimmage nights where people learn how to do the non skating official positions.
+We have great training programs for people who want to referee (a great way to skate without contact or hitting) and we have scrimmage nights where people learn how to do the non skating official positions.
 We would love to have you on our team even if you never want to wear a pair of skates.

 How do I join?